University of Illinois College of Law: Academics

 The law school offers the Juris Doctor (J.D.), the professional degree in law, as well as the Master of Laws (LL.M) and Doctor of Juridical Science (J.S.D.), academic graduate degrees in law.

 The Albert E. Jenner, Jr. Memorial Library is the college's law library.

 The flagship law review is the University of Illinois Law Review; the law school also publishes two specialized law journals, the Elder Law Journal and the Journal of Law, Technology & Policy.
 The law school is also the home institution for the Comparative Labor Law and Policy Journal, and for Law and Philosophy.

 Employment

 According to the law school's official 2016 ABA-required disclosures, 78.92% of the Class of 2016 obtained full-time, long-term, JD-required employment 10 months after graduation.
 This was then the 19th highest out of all law schools in the United States.
 Law School Transparency under-employment score is 10.8%, indicating the percentage of the Class of 2016 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job 10 months after graduation.

 Rankings and reputation

-In the 2024 U.S. News & World Report ranking, the college was ranked 36th in the country, tied with four others.
-In 2023, Above the Law ranked the college 19th in the nation.
+In the 2026 U.S. News & World Report ranking, the college was ranked 46th in the country.
+In 2025, Above the Law ranked the college 19th in the nation.
 In 1957, the Chicago Sunday Tribune released the first modern rankings of law schools, and included Illinois among the top 10 law schools in America.